-File this under “If I can do this craft, anyone can.”
+File this under, “If I can make a DIY weighted doll, anyone can.”
 Because I am NOT crafty.

 Recently someone suggested that I get Kevin a weighted teddy bear.
 They are the same concept as a weighted blanket or vest.
-As soon as I was thinking of it, I was thinking that it’s a great and a terrible idea all in one.
+As soon as I was thinking of it, I was thinking that it was a great and a terrible idea all in one.